thephm/signal_sqlite_md/README.md

 ## Setting up the config files

-You need to define each person you communicate with in `people.json` and groups in `groups.json`.
+The next step is to configure this tool.
+You'll need to define each person that you communicate with in `people.json` and the groups in `groups.json`.
+This way the tool can associate each message with the person that sent it and who it was sent to.

-Samples of the files are in the `message_md` repo [here](https://github.com/thephm/message_md/tree/main/config).
+Samples of these configuration files are in the `message_md` repo [here](https://github.com/thephm/message_md/tree/main/config) upon which this tool [depends](#dependencies)

 This part is tedious the first time and needs to be updated when you add new contacts or Groups in Signal, i.e. a pain.